keltia/octopress/source/_posts/2015-02-12-imitation-game.md

 date: 2015-02-12 15:55:15 +0100
 comments: true
 sharing: true
-categories: codebreakers, english, enigma, turing
+categories: codebreakers english enigma turing
 ---

 This is a [Followup on the previous article](/2015/02/09/alan-turing-bletchley-park/)